brianj-kim/CEEA-SIG-Project/README.md

 Designing a platform that can support SIG network(s): networking each member geographically and networking the conference papers thematically

 ## North Star and Carry Over Customers
+- Special Interest Goup of 'Humanities in Engineering' Group (North Start)
-SIG members of CEEA (North Start), Educator in Engineering (SIG members other than 'Humanities in Engineering' members), Universities' Educator who are interested in research networking
+- Educators in Engineering (All SIG members other than 'Humanities in Engineering' members), Universities' Educator who are interested in research networking (Carry Over)

 ## Assumptions
 Development Platform: Wordpress